alttch/eva3/install/demos/farm/README.rst

 which can be turned on/off by operator or PLC.

-Units are using virtual relay drivers, port 1 for pump, port 2 for lamps.
-Sensors doesn't use any driver.
+In this setup, units use virtual relay drivers, port 1 for pump, port 2 for lamps.
+Sensors don't use any driver, user can set their values manually and simulate different events.

 Logic
 =====